-Through virtualizing workloads with Microsoft Hyper-V technology on IBM System x3850 X5, businesses can make the best use of server hardware investments by consolidating multiple server roles as separate virtual machines running on a single physical machine.
+Through virtualizing workloads with Microsoft Hyper-V technology on IBM System x3850 X5 servers, businesses can make the best use of server hardware investments by consolidating multiple server roles as separate virtual machines running on a single physical machine.
 Running the same hypervisor with fewer physical servers allows your IT administrators to manage more servers than without virtualization.
-Managing applications within the virtual machines results in less downtime per physical server and increases IT flexibility due to streamlining deployment and upgrade processes in both physical and virtual machines.
+Managing applications within virtual machines separated from the actual hardware results in less downtime.
+Virtualization also creates greater IT flexibility during the deployment and upgrade processes in both physical and virtual machines.

-In addition, businesses can enjoy a lower total cost of ownership (TCO) from reduced hardware requirements achieved by maximizing the resource utilization of each server purchased.
+In addition, businesses can enjoy a lower total cost of ownership (TCO) from reduced hardware requirements by maximizing the resource utilization of each server purchased.
 Reducing the number of physical servers required to support operations lowers capital acquisition, power consumption, and cooling costs.
-Infrastructure optimization also simplifies and standardizes IT administration, helping to control labor costs.
-Reduced downtime costs are realized by the ability to easily move and balance workloads across various resources, improve operational agility, and provide flexibility in managing maintenance schedules and responding to today's dynamic IT demands.
+Infrastructure optimization also simplifies and standardizes IT administration, thus helping to control labor costs.
+Reduced downtime costs are realized by the ability to easily move and balance workloads across different resources, improve operational agility, and provide flexibility in managing maintenance schedules or responding to today's dynamic IT demands.

-Hyper-V runs in 64-bit mode only as a role in Windows Server 2008 R2, or as a stand-alone, console-based hypervisor in the Microsoft Hyper-V Server 2008 R2 product (available for download from http://www.microsoft.com/hvs).
-Virtual machines can support up to four virtual processors and 64 GB of memory, depending on the operating system loaded.
-Each virtual machine will have its own operating system instance and will be completely isolated from the host operating system as well as from other virtual machines.
-High availability is an option when running the Enterprise or Datacenter Edition of Windows Server 2008 R2 or Microsoft Hyper-V Server 2008 R2 with Microsoft Clustering installed.
+Microsoft Hyper-V is a 64-bit technology that runs as a role in Windows Server 2008 R2, or as a standalone, console-based hypervisor in the Hyper-V Server 2008 R2 product (available for download from http://microsoft.com/hvs).
+Virtual machines can support up to 4 virtual processors and 64 GB of memory, depending on the operating system loaded.
+Each virtual machine will have its own operating system instance and is completely isolated from the host operating system as well as from other virtual machines.
+High availability is an option when running the Enterprise or Datacenter Edition of Windows Server 2008 R2 with Microsoft Clustering installed or on the Microsoft Hyper-V Server 2008 R2 with Microsoft Clustering installed.
 Hyper-V is not supported on Intel Itanium processor-based servers.